 Ultra-Pure Actin is extracted from rabbit skeletal muscle using an optimized version of the method of Spudich and Watt (1971) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
-The resulting product is >99% pure (Figure 1) and >90% polymerization competent (Figure 2).
+The resulting actin protein is >99% pure (Figure 1) and >90% polymerization competent (Figure 2).
 Ultra-Pure Actin is supplied as a white powder.
-When reconstituted with ultrapure water to 3 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
-Note that 1 mg actin is supplied as 3 mg powder, and reconstitution/dilution should be based on actin concentration.
+When reconstituted with ultra pure water to 3 mg/ml, the buffer conditions are 2 mM Tris-HCl, 0.2 mM CaCl2, 0.2 mM ATP, 1 mM DTT, and 0.25 M Trehalose, pH 8.0.
+Note that 1 mg actin protein is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on the actin protein concentration.

 Ultra-Pure Actin is >90% polymerization-competent.
-Ultra-Pure Actin was polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
-No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48k rpm for 1 hour.
+Ultra-Pure Actin polymerized in the absence (-PB) or presence (+PB) of Actin Polymer Buffer (10X, Cat.
+No. 000103; 50 mM KCl and 2 mM MgCl2) followed by centrifugation at 48,000 rpm for 1 hour.
 Pellet (P) and supernatant (S) fractions were collected and subjected to SDS-PAGE and Coomassie G250-staining. >90% of Ultra-Pure Actin was incorporated into filaments as determined by measuring the residual protein concentration in the supernatant fraction.

 1. Dráberová, E., Sulimenko, V., Sulimenko, T., Böhm, K., & Dráber, P. Recovery of tubulin functions after freeze-drying in the presence of trehalose.
 Analytical Biochemistry.
 397, 67–72 (2010).